 (877) 870-0105 ext: 707

 I should also note that Demodex mites have been implicated in facial skin conditions ranging from rosacea to dermatitis to blepharitis.
-However, you can also find studies that suggest a weak correlation between the mites and some facial skin problems.
+However, you can also find studies that suggest a weak correlation between the mites and facial skin problems.
+Note that the condition that affect humans as well as canines is called Demodicosis.
+It can affect the eyelashes area, face and scalp.
+Another name for this condition is demodectic mange.
+Demodex is not contagious.

 It seems like Cliradex is a very safe product.
-In fact Paul sent me a large sample and I have been using the towelettes around my nose for the past few days to see if they are effective in reducing my what I am pretty certain is mild seborrheic dermatitis.
+In fact Paul sent me a large sample and I have been using the towelettes around my nose for the past few days to see if they are effective in reducing my mild seborrheic dermatitis.

 When it does come out, I would be happy to try the foam in place of the effective Nizoral for my on and off scalp dandruff and itching problems.
 A tea tree oil (4-Terpineol, to be precise) based product such as Cliradex is always preferable to a Ketaconozale based product such as Nizoral if both have the same efficacy.

-Note: Mr. Salsberg has not offered me any kind of commission or financial incentive to promote Cliradex.
-In fact I hope that this post came across as an unbiased analysis of this subject matter and did not sound like a promo in the first place.
+Note: Mr. Salsberg has not offered me any kind of commission or financial incentive to promote or discuss Cliradex.